upkie/vulp/README.md

 Connect a USB controller to move the robot around. 🎮

-There is no requirement to install on Linux thanks to [Bazel](https://bazel.build/), which builds all dependencies and runs the Python agent in one go.
-(This will take a while the first time.)
 The syntax is the same to deploy to the Raspberry Pi of a real robot like [Upkie](https://hackaday.io/project/185729-upkie-homemade-wheeled-biped-robot).

 ## Features and non-features